Horizontal-org/Tella-website/docs/privacy-policy.md

 ## 6. Your Choices About Our Collection, Use, and Disclosure of Your Information {#6-your-choices-about-our-collection-use-and-disclosure-of-your-information}

-Through the settings menu of Tella Android and Tella FOSS, you can opt-out of:
+Through the settings menu of Tella Android you can opt-out of:

 -   Bug reports and default usage analytics.
 -   Metadata collection either in whole or in part by disabling “Verification Mode” in your app settings.

-Through the settings menu of the App, you can opt-in to:
+Through the settings menu of Tella Android and Tella FOSS, you can opt-in to:
 - Share usage analytics using our privacy-preserving system [Divvi Up](/security-and-privacy#analytics).